SAP/jenkins-library/documentation/docs/steps/transportRequestUploadCTS.md

     transportRequestUploadCTS: true
 ```

-This will initialize the step within the Release stage of pipeline and will upload the desired application (SAPUI5/OPENUI5) to the SAPUI5 ABAP repository.
+This will initialize the step within the Release stage of the pipeline and will upload the desired application (SAPUI5/OPENUI5) to the SAPUI5 ABAP repository.

 ## ${docGenParameters}